yuvanist/yuvanist.github.io/tech/the-one-with-better-django-queries/index.md

 ### using .values()

 If you check .only() and .defer(), you can see that the return type is Object.
-That's why we were accessing it as *object.column_name*. .values() will return a dictionary instead of a table object.
-It also allows us to select only the set of columns we need to fetch from the table.
+That's why we were accessing it as *object.column_name*. .values() will return a list of dictionaries instead of a model object.
+It also allows us to select only the set of columns we need to fetch from the model.

 ```py
 benchmark_objects = list(Benchmark.objects.values('databook_id'))